 Vermont Wrongful Death Lawyer Serving Families in Hartford

 Losing a loved one is incredibly difficult and devastating under any circumstances.
 At Sabbeth Law, we know that it may not seem possible to think about anything beyond your grief in the days, weeks, and even months after a loved one’s death.
 Yet when a family member’s death results from another party’s negligence, it is important to hold the at-fault party accountable.
-Outside of criminal prosecution, the civil damages allows the only justice that can be had.
+Outside of criminal prosecution, the civil damages via a wrongful death suit allows the only justice that can be had.
 It reinforces and validates that the bad actor indeed acted badly and often causes changes in the way people and companies act to prevent future similar incidents.
 Sabbeth Law routinely represents families in wrongful death claims arising out of truck accidents, car crashes, and other types of accident and injury cases.
 An experienced Hartford wrongful death lawyer can speak with you today about your case and whether you may be eligible to file a wrongful death claim.

 What is a Wrongful Death in Hartford, VT?

-Under Vermont law, when a person dies because of “the wrongful act, neglect, or default of a person or corporation, and the act, neglect or default is such as would have entitled the party injured to maintain an action and recover damages in respect thereof, if death had not ensued,” then a wrongful death lawsuit may be possible.
+Under Vermont law, when a person dies because of “the wrongful act, neglect, or default of a person or corporation, and the act, neglect or default is such as would have entitled the party injured to maintain such an action, and recover damages in respect thereof, if death had not ensued,” then a wrongful death lawsuit may be possible.